 Investors also use real estate comparables to predict the potential growth of a neighborhood and after repair value (ARV) of the property.
 The low end of that list is an ugly house; the pretty properties represent the property value after it is repaired (ARV) and looking good.

 Knowing the value of property places you in a position of power, and you'll never overpay when buying or leave money on the table when selling.
 You'll know which distinguishing features are in demand for the neighborhood.
 And you'll find out the desired extras that add value and which repairs and updates are needed.
 When creating marketing materials, these are the points to highlight in photographs and listing descriptions.

 Always use properties that have SOLD in the last 60 days.
 Real estate prices consist of several factors, including supply and demand.
 If your market has recently had a low number of sales, then extend the 90 to 120 days and the radius to 2 miles.
-If your market is hot and has experienced a large number of recent sales, then adjust 90 days down to 60 or 30 days.
+If your market or specific neighborhood is hot and has experienced a large number of recent sales, then adjust 90 days down to 60 or 30 days.

 Always use the same kind of property, close by, in the same neighborhood, or within a half a mile radius.
 However, if the property is in a rural area or sales volume is low, it widens the radius and gets a broader perspective.